eriklins/Pascal-Bindings-For-SimpleBLE-Library/README.md

 To actually use the SimpleBLE functions in the compiled application, the corresponding shared libraries need to be copied into the same path as the compiled application.
 (Alternatively other location could be used, provided it's on the PATH or it's some system wide location like Windows\System32 - however, at least the latter is usually not recommended.)

 Here is a list of required files:
-* **simpleble.pas**
-The Pascal unit with SimpleBLE bindings.
+* **simpleble.pas**: The Pascal unit with SimpleBLE bindings.
-* **simpleble-c.dll, simpleble.dll, fmt.dll**
-The three shared libraries with all the SimpleBLE functionality in.
+* **simpleble-c.dll, simpleble.dll, fmt.dll**: The three shared libraries with all the SimpleBLE functionality in.
 You need all three of them.

 On Windows systems shared libraries use the extension ".dll", but on other systems this is different (like .so on Linux/Unix).